rage/programming-23/data/part-2/2-else-elif.md

 </text-box>

-Let's have a look at a program which asks the user to input a number, and then prints out different messages based on whether the number is negative, or positive or equal to zero:
+Let's have a look at a program which asks the user to input a number, and then prints out different messages based on whether the number is negative, positive, or equal to zero:

 ```python
 number = int(input("Please type in a number: "))